arcadejk/love_letters_and_grammar/README.md

  **3.4.
 User Authentication and Profiles:**
    - Allow users to create accounts or profiles to track their progress and scores.
    - Provide options for users to save their game settings and preferences.

- **3.5.
-Leaderboard:**
-   - Display a leaderboard showcasing the top scores of players.
-   - Allow users to compare their scores with others and strive for high rankings.

  **3.6.
 Category Selection:**
    - Offer a variety of categories such as politics, society, hobbies, etc., for gameplay diversity.